e-valente/myitapo/README.md

 myitapo
 =======

-The goal of this project is gather main news related to Itaporanga, SP, Brazil city.
+The goal of this project is gathering main news related to Itaporanga, SP, Brazil city.